 16 kW | $2.60 | 43 | $28,860 |

-If you look at this table, you’ll note that the cost per watt reduces as the system size increases.
-However, since bigger systems mean more panels, the overall cost increases as the size also rise.
+Looking at this table, you’ll note that the cost per watt reduces as the system size increases.
+However, since bigger systems mean more panels, the overall cost increases as the size increases.

 2. Location

-The location also matters significantly when it comes to the cost of installing a solar system.
+The location also matters significantly regarding the cost of installing a solar system.
 But how?

 - Available sunshine (irradiance): How sunny is your location?
-If ample sunlight is available in the area, an average system will suffice.
-However, little amount of sunshine means that you’ll need more panels to be able to produce enough electricity.
+An average system will suffice if ample sunlight is available in the area.
+However, a small amount of sunshine means you’ll need more panels to produce enough electricity.
 Subsequently, this leads to higher costs.

-- Incentives (federal, state, and local): There is the federal solar tax credit (26%) known as ITC that significantly reduces solar prices.
-And, there are other solar rebates and taxes both from the state and local governments.
+- Incentives (federal, state, and local): The federal solar tax credit (26%), or ITC, significantly reduces solar prices.
+Other solar rebates and taxes from the state and local governments also exist.
 Different locations will have different incentives.

-- Market factors: The average cost of solar panels per square foot or per watt will also be affected by numerous market factors.
-These include competition between installers, labor costs, policies, job volumes, etc. All these will determine the end cost of a solar panel and the installation cost.
+- Market factors: The average cost of solar panels per square foot or watt will also be affected by numerous market factors.
+These include installation competition, labor costs, policies, job volumes, etc. All these will determine the end cost of a solar panel and the installation cost.

 State | Average cost per watt | Average installation cost |